Hammerspoon/hammerspoon/CONTRIBUTING.md

 It is recommended that you follow the first convention and retain all of your `.lua` and `.so` files in `$(PREFIX)/YOUR_EXTENSION_NAME/`

+Once you are done, put it up in a fork on Github and submit a Pull Request, we want to carry your awesome extension!

 ### Influencing the building of a simple extension

 If you have created a simple Objective-C extension (i.e. you are not supplying your own Makefile) and you need to mildly influence the build process, you can create a file called `build_vars.sh` in `extensions/YOUR_EXTENSION_NAME/` and export any of the following variables: